zhetai/motia/packages/snap/README.md

 - `flows`: `['default']` - Flow to which this step belongs.
 By default, all steps belong to the default flow.

 3. **Start the Motia Workbench**
-Now, fire up the Motia workbench to visualize the data flow, test API endpoints and debug locally.
+Now, fire up the Motia workbench to visualise the data flow, test API endpoints and debug locally.
 To start it, simply run `pnpm run dev` and it will launch at `http://localhost:3000`.

 From the Workbench, you can navigate to:

 - Logs: To get structured logs for each step execution, including inputs, outputs, and errors.
 - States: To view the internal state and data passed between steps using traceID and field.
 - Endpoints: To see and test all your API endpoints from within the Workbench, by simply hitting the `Play` button.
-- Flows: To visually inspect how your steps are connected and triggered, what each step does, which language it was written in, what events does it subscribe/emit to and more.
+- Flows: To visually inspect how your steps are connected and triggered, what each step does, which language it was written in, what events it subscribes to/emits to and more.

 ---